Independent AI research for educators worldwide

 The AI Library Built for Educators.

-Independent tool reviews, policy frameworks, comparisons, and implementation guidance designed to help schools, universities, and education teams make more defensible AI decisions.
+Independent tool reviews, policy frameworks, and implementation guidance designed to help educators bring AI into education confidently and responsibly.

-Every recommendation has to clear an education-specific bar.
+Every recommendation has to clear an educational bar.

 01